Police Data

 Supplementary Comment

 The Constabulary is committed to increasing the number of offenders brought to justice for Violence Against Women and Girls (VAWG) offences.
-This has included the implementation of the national Operation Soteria principles with associated training delivered to Investigators.
+This has included the implementation of the national Operation Soteria principles and its associated training to Investigators.
+The Constabulary continues to embed the Operation Soteria national operating model as part of our response to Rape and Serious Sexual Offence investigations.
+This has included delivering the new College of Policing Rape Investigation Skills Development Programme (RISDP) to all relevant staff.
+There is now a well-established Rape Scrutiny Panel, and the Constabulary continues to seek other opportunities to gain and learn from victim-survivor feedback.

 Priority area: Disrupt drugs supply and County Lines